 Can you guarantee items will be in stock when my order is filled?

 Unfortunately, we cannot guarantee items will be in stock when your order is filled.
 Our inventory is very fluid due to the trend-based nature of our trade and we can only give you a snapshot of what we have available at the time you place your order.

 Do you offer any larger volume discounts?

-All of our prices are wholesale.
 Discounts on individual items are given as you order larger quantities.
-Our best discount is offered on orders over $2,000 and will be automatically applied to online orders after they are submitted.
+Our best discount for each pricing customer class (wholesale or retail) is offered on orders over $2,000 and will be automatically applied to online orders after they are submitted.
 Please contact customer service for further details on this program.